RicardoZwein/orchestration-k8s-test/README.md

 It also gave me the chance to brush up on PowerShell, Bash, and so on.

 While definitely not production-grade, the system is functional and educational.
-It could even be a decent foundation for CI/CD, or Prometheus & Grafana monitoring — if I feel like reworking it, or *you* want to fork that for some reason.
+It could even be a decent foundation for CI/CD, or a Grafana Dashboard - if I feel like reworking it, or *you* want to fork that for some reason.

 ---